Skip to content

 import { approve } from '@averspec/approvals'

-// Structural: approve a data value
+// Structural: serialize and diff a data value

 await approve(taskList, { name: 'tasks' })